David Broncano: Personal life

 Although he was born in Rianxo, A Coruña to parents from Madrid, at a young age he moved to Orcera, Jaén.
 His mother is a maths teacher and his brother, Daniel Broncano, a musician and the founder of the Music Festival of Segura, which takes place in the Sierra de Segura in Jaén.

 He studied Computer Science and Advertising at the Complutense University of Madrid, where he also took classes related to physics.
 After leaving school, he worked at various news agencies and advertising agencies until 2008, when Paramount Comedy accepted a monologue he wrote for the programme Nuevos cómicos.
 That marked the beginning of his comedy career, which has ranged from live stand-up to performances on radio and television, eventually hosting and directing his own programmes both in radio and television.

 His main comedic influences include the series Monty Python's Flying Circus and La hora chanante.

 He was an amateur football player in his youth and is a fan of and plays a variety of sports, including tennis (his idol is Roger Federer), skiing and mountaineering.

+Between 2018 and 2019, Brocano was in a relationship with actress Adriana Ugarte.

+Later, between 2020 and 2021, he was dating tennis player Paula Badosa.

+Since 2021, he has been in a relationship with actress Silvia Alonso.